-The oldest of the women we visit in Kenya, Lucy Mjori, has reached 88 years.
+The oldest of the women we visit in Kenya, Mary Wambui, has reached 88 years.
 She is still handsome, her head scarf accentuating her face with its fine cheekbones and deep lines.
 Her blue sweatshirt hangs on her lean frame.
 We enter a living room filled with a bicycle, plastic containers, and other odds and ends.
-Lucy sits slumped at the end of a wooden couch covered in a flowered cloth or sheet.
+Mary sits slumped at the end of a wooden couch covered in a flowered cloth or sheet.
 Again I marvel at the whiteness and brightness of the cloth.